plv8/plv8/doc/plv8.md

 See the PostgreSQL manual for each error level.

-Each functionality for quote family is identical to the built-in SQLfunction with the same name.
+Each functionality for quote family is identical to the built-in SQL function with the same name.

 In addition, PL/v8 provides a function to access other plv8 functions that have